ltjldc/ENGG1340-GP/README.md

 Procedures:
 The user can first choose a language (English is preferable because the Chinese version still contains some English).
 Then the user can choose whether to load the saved game or start a new game.
 If a saved game is loaded, animation will appear to generate the battle board.
 If a new game is started, the user needs to input the number of players, and their respective names and roles.
+(WARNING: the name cannot exceed 10 characters)

 After entering the battle board, there will be a 50% probability to have a random event.
 The damage or healing value of some skills is generated randomly within a range, and there are two buff and two debuff that player have chance to get each round, the following is buff & debuff included.
 Buff including: 	1.
 ALL players recover 500hp.
 2. ALL players' mp become double